 FET impedance converters are solid-state transistor-based impedance converters found mostly in solid-state condenser microphones (though they are also found in some active tube microphones).

 Condenser microphone capsules essentially function as parallel-plate capacitors and require a fixed charge in order to function properly.
-A byproduct of holding this charge is that the AC voltage (mic signal) produced and outputted by the capsule has extremely high-impedance.
+A byproduct of holding this charge is that the AC voltage (mic signal) produced and outputted by the capsule has extremely high impedance.
 It also has a remarkably low amplitude.

-In order to actually use the signal from the capsule, a condenser microphone must have an impedance converter.
+To actually use the signal from the capsule, a condenser microphone must have an impedance converter.

 While the FET impedance converter in solid-state microphones effectively drops the signal impedance to a usable level, it also acts to boost (amplify) the signal (even though the impedance convert itself is not an amplifier).

 To learn more about microphone FETs, check out my articles What Are FETs & What Is Their Role In Microphone Design? and What Is A Solid-State Microphone?
 (With Mic Examples).

 A vacuum tube acts as an impedance converter as well.
 Before microphone design began utilizing transistor technology, vacuum tubes were a necessary part of a condenser microphone.